 The Company's practice is to pay salaries that reflect the executive's position in the Company and his or her contributions as determined by the Compensation Committee and that are competitive with a comparison group of other leading consumer products companies and certain other companies outside of the consumer products field (the "Comparison Group").
-While the Companies outside of the consumer products field are also included because the Company believes, and the Compensation Committee concurs, that the market for executive talent is broader than simply other consumer products companies.
-The peer group used in the Performance Graph on page 16 is composed solely of companies with which the Company competes in its primary business.
+While the Comparison Group is comprised primarily of consumer products companies, companies outside of the consumer products field are also included because the Company believes, and the Compensation Committee concurs, that the market for executive talent is broader than simply other consumer products companies.

 The policy is to target the salary range for executive officers at a level which is competitive with the Comparison Group, with salaries above that level available to exceptional performers and key contributors to the success of the Company.
 The annual salaries of Messrs.
-Levin, Fellows, Fox and Colomer and of Ms. Dwyer, established in their respective employment agreements, are based upon this policy.
+Fellows, Fox and Colomer and of Ms. Dwyer, established in their respective employment agreements, are based upon this policy.
 Annual salary adjustments are based on individual performance, assumption of new responsibilities, competitive data from the Comparison Group and the Company's overall annual salary budget guidelines.
 If an executive officer is responsible for a particular business unit, such unit's financial results are taken into account.
-In the case of Messrs.
-Levin and Fellows, annual salary adjustments are specified in their respective employment agreements.
+In the case of Mr. Fellows and Ms. Dwyer, annual salary adjustments are specified in their respective employment agreements.